McKee skips coronavirus briefing amid clashes with Raimondo team

 “What’s the old adage?”
 Bill Fischer, a longtime Democratic operative in Rhode Island, quipped on Twitter. “‘There can only be one governor at a time, but there can’t be zero governors at any one time.'”

-Raimondo has not attended a coronavirus briefing since Dec.
-22, and has only taken questions from reporters once in the nearly two months since then, when she stopped outside the State House for a few minutes last week.
+Raimondo has not attended a coronavirus briefing in more than a month, and has only taken questions from reporters once in nearly two months, when she stopped outside the State House for a few minutes last week.

 Asked by 12 News why she wasn’t attending the briefings since she is still in charge, Raimondo suggested she wanted to let McKee have the spotlight as he prepares to take over.
 She denied the widespread assumption that the Biden administration has urged her to keep a low profile until she is confirmed.
 She has also dismissed suggestions she should step down now.